tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 AppSDR is operated locally, not dockerized, to receive the user's input interaction.
 The app accesses the specific cloud storage and saves the user's input.
 The SDR representation is saved on the storage and can be downloaded to the local machine.

 ## Overview of the Cloud Architecture
 The Cloud project combines the AppSDR v2.0 functionalities and Azure Cloud storage ability; therefore, this section provides the Cloud Architecture to describe the combination and how the AppSDR works with the Cloud.
-There are three diagrams to be described: the connection, manual operation, and automatic operation method.
+There are three diagrams to be described: the connection, manual operation, and automatic operation methods.

 ### Connections and Elements